The One With The Pump Blog

 Proper flange fit ensures your ability to empty your breasts efficiently and effectively, every single time you pump.
 If your flange is too big, you’ll spend most of your pumping session slipping in and out of it instead of expressing your milk.
 If your flange is too small, you won’t even make it through a pumping session to get the milk because it will be too painful.

 Flanges aren’t one size fits all, and you may need a different size than the flanges included with your pump!
+Majority of moms need to buy additional flanges than what comes inside the box!

 Think of your flange like a pair of shoes.
 If you’re going to wear them everywhere, you want them to fit.
 You don’t want to be sliding in and out of a pair that’s too big, and you definitely don’t want the pain and blisters from a pair that’s too small.